CMSDAS/b2g-long-exercise/.github/ISSUE_TEMPLATE.md

 respond to your contribution.
 Although not all contributions can be incorporated into the lesson materials, we appreciate your time and effort to improve the curriculum.
-If you have any questions about the lesson maintenance process or would like to volunteer your time as a contribution reviewer, please contact The Carpentries Team at team@carpentries.org.
+If you have any questions about the lesson maintenance process or would like to volunteer your time as a contribution reviewer, please contact the CMSDAS team.

 You may delete these instructions from your comment.

-\- The Carpentries
+\- The CMSDAS Team
 </details>